CarolineMagg/DA_brain/README.md

 | validation | 39        | 159 - 199 (160,168)      |
 | test       | 48        | 200 - 250 (208,219,227)  |

+### Remove empty slices

+There are empty (all-zero) slices in T1 and T2 scans.
+In order to remove them, call `data_utils/RemoveEmptySlices.py`.
+This will first create a .json file storing the first and last non-empty slice index and then, remove the empty slices in the entire volume (T1, T2, VS segmentation, Cochlea segmentation if available).

 ### Data Preprocessing

 The data preprocessing performed in `DataSet2D` and `DataSet2DMixed` are based on data statistics and informations.
-After the data has the structure discribed above, the script `GenerateStatistics.py` generates a json file in each patient folder with the infromation necessary for preprocessing.
-In order to apply the script, the dataset split needs to be performed first.
+After the data has the structure discribed above, the script `data_utils/GenerateStatistics.py` generates a json file in each patient folder with the infromation necessary for preprocessing.
+In order to apply the script, the dataset split and the empty slice removal need to be done first.

 ## Docker & Requirements
 You can use [Docker](https://www.docker.com/) to setup your environment.
 For installation guide see [Install Docker](https://docs.docker.com/get-docker/). <br>